Men's Health

 Longer Ring Fingers Mean More Sex and Fertility

-The same study suggests that longer ring fingers may be linked to male fertility, a contention backed by preliminary research.
+The same study suggests that longer ring fingers may be linked to male fertility, a finding backed by preliminary research.
 Other studies indicate that men with longer ring fingers are four times more likely to partner with women who display outward signs of fertility, such as larger breasts and hips and smaller waists.
 Meanwhile, both men and women who have longer ring fingers may be predisposed to having multiple sex partners, Oxford University research suggests.

 A Man’s Hand Size Hints at His Athletic Ability